css-zurich/ic2s2-2021-datathon/README.md

 - **Association between public opinion and mobility changes** e.g., is there a mobility divide?
 Do we see persistent differences in terms of mobility during covid between countries?
 What are potential explanations for this?
 - **Vaccination and mobility** e.g., how fast does vaccination bring people back to “business as usual”?
 Does increase in vaccination lead to increase in mobility even when all measures stay in place?

+Note that you are **completely free to set the geographical scope** of your project but we do provide a few datasets that are only available for Switzerland, see below.

 ### Datasets